fLindahl/vortex/README.md

 # Vortex Engine         {#mainpage}
-A 3D Game Engine developed to implement/test a game engine from scratch.
+A 3D Game Engine built upon work done during the Game Development Bachelor Programme at Luleå University of Technology.

 ## Disclaimer
 Vortex is currently under heavy development and will most likely not be fully operational/buildable at this moment.

 ## Requirements
 1. CMake 3.0+.
-2. Compiler with support for C++11.
+2. Compiler with support for C++17.
-3. GPU supporting OGL 4.0+
+3. GPU supporting OGL 4.3+
 4. OS: Windows or Linux (so far)

 ## Build Instructions